tahanoman/SDA-Bootcamp-T/README.md

 uvicorn backend:app --reload --port 5000
 ```

-> Compare to the last stage, we add a `port` parameter to change the port to `5000`, since the chromadb gonna use the port 8000 as well, so we add this to avoid port conflict.
+> Compared to the last stage, we added a `port` parameter to change the port to `5000`.
+Since the chromadb will also use port 8000, we added this to avoid port conflict.

 And then use
 ```
 streamlit run chatbot.py
 ```
-to run the streamlit app.
+to run the Streamlit app.